 microPublication Biology follows the authorship guidelines of the International Committee of Medical Journal Editors (ICMJE).
 All authors share responsibility for the content of the microPublication.
 Authorship should be limited to those persons that performed the experiment, any analysis, and or write-up.
-Individuals who do not satisfy authorship guidelines but participated materially in the work, should be included in the acknowledgement section.In the near future we will use CRediT (Contributor Roles Taxonomy) to define author’s contributions.
-CRediT will be used to represent the diverse roles of contributors to the scientific scholarly output.
-CrediT aims to provide transparency to the contributions of researchers to scholarly published work, to enable discoverability and to improve attribution, credit, and accountability.
+Submitting authors are required to assign authorship contributions using the Contributor Roles Taxonomy (CRediT) to provide transparency to the contributions of researchers to scholarly published work, to enable discoverability and to improve attribution, credit, and accountability.

 Authors are required to accept the following conditions when submitting an article: “I/we declare to the best of my/our knowledge that the experiment is reproducible; that the submission has been approved by all authors; that the submission has been approved by the laboratory’s Principal Investigator, and that the results have not been published elsewhere.* The author(s) declare no conflict of interest.”

 *Note: We do not consider publication as an academic thesis, electronic preprint, or abstract as a prior publication.